 - And, of course, a coherent keyword and keyphrase strategy

-About 10 years ago, in the earlier days of search engine optimization, on-site SEO was incredibly effective on its own.
+About ten years ago, on-site SEO was incredibly effective on its own in the earlier days of search engine optimization.
 While it is still of paramount importance, on-page SEO alone can longer net-front page ranking results.

 Technical SEO is a type of search engine optimization that looks at the technical aspects that the search engine algorithms measure.
 This type of SEO goes beyond what is written on the page and looks at how the entire website operates as an ecosystem.